Raph4sure/Digital_Doctor/README.md

 Compliance: Adherence to healthcare standards and regulations, ensuring that user data is handled with the utmost confidentiality.
  -->

 # Digital Doctor Web Application

 ## **Project Overview**

-The **Digital Doctor** web application simplifies healthcare access by providing an online platform where patients can connect with doctors, book appointments, and manage their healthcare needs.
+The **Digital Doctor** web application simplifies healthcare access by providing an online platform where patients can connect with doctors,patients can book appointments,doctors can attend to patient online and also manage their healthcare needs.
 It offers role-specific functionalities for patients, doctors, and admins, ensuring a user-friendly and efficient experience.

 ---

 ## **Table of Contents**

 1. [Features](#features)
 2. [Tech Stack](#tech-stack)
 3. [Setup and Installation](#setup-and-installation)